Tencent/ncnn/README.md

 * Sophisticated memory management and data structure design, very low memory footprint
 * Supports multi-core parallel computing acceleration, ARM big.LITTLE cpu scheduling optimization
 * The overall library size is less than 500K, and can be easily reduced to less than 300K
-* Extensible model design, supports 8bit quantization and half-precision floating point storage, can import caffe models
+* Extensible model design, supports 8bit quantization and half-precision floating point storage, can import caffe/pytorch/mxnet/onnx models
 * Support direct memory zero copy reference load network model
 * Can be registered with custom layer implementation and extended
 * Well, it is strong, not afraid of being stuffed with 卷   QvQ